 Confirmation is a Sacrament of Initiation that is closely connected to the Sacrament of Baptism and Eucharist.
 It completes the Sacrament of Baptism, brings an increase and deepening of baptismal grace and strengthens the gifts of the Spirit received at Baptism.
 The Sacrament of Confirmation also leads us to the Eucharist as the way to live out our lives as fully initiated Catholics.

 Formation for the celebration of Confirmation involves the cooperative efforts of parents (the primary educators), pastors, catechists and young adults.
 It is a time for a young adult to become a mature, practicing Catholic, characterized by the willingness to personally follow Christ and actively participate in the vital mission of His Church.
-Immediate catechesis for the sacrament of Confirmation is a robust formation on what it means to be an authentic disciple of Christ.
-The confirmation student should be able to rationally express and zealously defend the truths of Catholic doctrine.

 Guidelines for choosing a Sponsor: